-As California's policies shift from a renewable resource focus to GHG emissions reduction, accounting for GHG emissions is creating inconsistencies between various accounting methodologies and the RPS program.
+As California's policies shift from a renewable resource focus to GHG emissions reduction, accounting for GHG emissions is creating inconsistencies between various agencies' accounting methodologies and the RPS program.
 These inconsistencies will have an impact on resources preferences as well as rates.
-For instance, if PCC 2 RPS products are assigned a system emissions factor, then an LSE will likely reduce the amount of Bucket 2 resource procurement to ensure that its total portfolio meets the state's assigned emissions benchmark.
-The governing boards of CCAs often establish more aggressive emissions targets and Bucket 2 RPS resources may become a costlier resource option to achieve that goal because of pending AB 1110 implementation which may require the use of specified source firming and shaping substitute energy to avoid implied import GHG emissions e-tagged to Bucket 2 RPS resources.
+For instance, if Bucket 2 RPS products are assigned a system emissions factor, then an LSE will likely reduce the amount of Bucket 2 resource procurement to ensure that its total portfolio meets the state's assigned emissions benchmark.
+The governing boards of CCAs often establish more aggressive emissions targets and Bucket 2 RPS resources may no longer be used as a tool to achieve that goal subject to changes of GHG accounting in legislation.

 Inconsistent methodologies administered by different energy agencies will create complications in MCE's procurement.
 It will be challenging for MCE to determine which methodology it should use to help guide its procurement to meet the GHG emissions goal set by its governing board.
-In addition, MCE will face a significant customer communication challenge in order to explain the complexities and inconsistencies between the various GHG and RPS accounting and reporting methodologies.
+In addition, MCE will face a significant customer communication challenge in order to explain the complexities and inconsistencies associated with the various GHG accounting methodologies.